The Office of Research Integrity (ORI) has developed two separate sets of resources to promote research integrity.

 The UNH Responsible Conduct of Research and Scholarly Activity (RCR) Committee announces the availability of training in the ethical and responsible conduct of research.
 This training meets the National Science Foundation’s (NSF) and the National Institute of Food and Agriculture’s (NIFA) RCR training requirement, and is open to any member of the UNH community.
 While it is primarily directed at...

 The 2017 edition of the International Compilation of Human Research Standards is available from the U.S. Department of Health and Human Services' Office for Human Research Protections (OHRP).

 According to OHRP, this resource "features listings of over 1,000 laws, regulations, and guidelines on human subject protections in 126 countries, as well as standards issued by a number of international...

-The UNH Institutional Review Board (IRB) for the Protection of Human Subjects in Research has just released updated and expanded Guidelines for Research Involving Children/Minors.
-The new guidance is available on the IRB’s Application Resources webpage.
+The UNH Institutional Review Board for the Protection of Human Subjects in Research (IRB) has set its Spring 2017 meeting schedule, available at http://www.unh.edu/research/irb-meeting-schedule.

 Please contact Julie Simpson (603/862-2003) or Theresa Cherouvis (603/862-3536) in Research Integrity Services with questions or visit http://www.unh.edu/research/human-subjects.